dwb/dwb.github.com/koenigsrufen.md

 A 54-card Austrian Tarock pack is used.
 Packs of the same design are used in Hungary, the Czech Republic and Slovenia under the very similar names "Tarokk" and "Tarok".
 A pack of the same composition is also known in Germany, but is called a "Cego" pack (for the game of the same name), and the pack called "Tarock" in Germany is unsuitable -- it has only 36 cards.

-In Cheltenham, a Piatnik "Industrie und Glück" Tarock deck is standard.
+In Cheltenham at least (and presumably in Austria), a Piatnik "Industrie und Glück" Tarock deck is standard.

 A French pack of Tarot playing cards can be suitably shortened.
 The Swiss or Italian pack -- or even the soothsayers' tarot pack -- could be suitably shortened, but have south European suit-signs.